 Have you ever wondered how magicians learn their craft?
 Have you ever wondered how storytellers get their style?
-Or, more appropriately, have you ever wondered how wrestlers have gotten over with the crowd?
-Or why some get put in certain places on the card?
-Well, those latter two fall under the philosophy of Booking.
-Join Seth and Crazy Train as they pull back the curtain a little to explain some of the philosophies behind booking a wrestling show.
-Plus they mention seven famous bookers and why they were great bookers.
+Or more appropriately, have you ever wondered how wrestlers have gotten over with the crowd?
+Or why do some get put in certain places on the card?
+Well, the latter two fall under the Booking.
+Join Seth and Crazy Train as they pull back the curtain a little to explain some of the psychology behind booking a wrestling show.
+Plus, they mention seven famous bookers and why they were great bookers.

-Paul Heyman – Infamous for being the main booker and promoter of ECW.
+Paul Heyman – The main booker and promoter of ECW.

 Gary Hart – Helped book World Class Championship Wrestling in Texas for Fritz Von Erich.
 And yes, learned from Eddie Graham.

 Dusty Rhodes – “The American Dream” had as much success, if not more, behind the scenes as he did in the ring.
 He booked arguably the greatest period of Jim Crockett Promotions,.
 And, you guessed it, learned under Eddie Graham.

 If you’re fascinated with the thought of booking and storytelling through the art of professional wrestling, this is the show for you!

 As mentioned during the show, here is an example of George Scott utilizing a hot up and coming star in Sting and a grizzled veteran in The Iron Sheik.